Scaling Limits of Random Walks, Harmonic Profiles, and Stationary Non-Equilibrium States in Lipschitz Domains: Main results

 \subsection{Stationary non-equilibrium fluctuations}

-Theorem \ref{th:hydrostatic} proves weak laws of large numbers for the paths of the empirical density fields at stationarity.
-In this section, we analyze the corresponding pathwise fluctuations.
+Theorem \ref{th:hydrostatic} proves weak laws of large numbers for the empirical density fields at stationarity.
+In this section, we analyze the corresponding fluctuations.
 We present these limit theorems in \S\ref{sec:FCLT-flu}, after presenting in \S\ref{sec:TestF} the function and distribution spaces needed to establish these results.